pistocop/garrascobike-be/README.md

 # garrascobike-be

-Garrascobike back-end code, functionalities:
+> Code of the Garrascobike back-end service

+## Technologies

 - Python back-end Build with [FastAPI](https://fastapi.tiangolo.com/) library
-- Download recommendation system from Backblaze
+- Download the recommendation system model from Backblaze
+  - Model not provided, train your with [garrascobike-core](https://github.com/pistocop/garrascobike-core)
 - Run on [heroku](https://www.heroku.com/)

 ## Setup

 - Python version: `python-3.9.5`
 - Backblaze credentials required in order to download the ML model
 - Locally setup:
     - create a `./garrascobike_be/.env` file coping the `.env_example` and rename in it `.env`
     - Fill the variables with your credentials
 - Publish to the heroku service:
   - use the command `heroku config:set` to set the variables

 ## Heroku

 - Command snippets:
     - Scale the workers (0 to disable): <br>
       `heroku ps:scale web=0`, `heroku ps:scale web=1`
     - Publish new version (tip: is a gitflow approach): <br>
       `git push heroku main`